embedly/embedly-docs/endpoints/index.rst

 Response Objects
 ----------------
 There are some common response objects that are passed back in each endpoint.
-We have aggregated these into one documents
+We have aggregated these into one documents.

 |more| :doc:`response`